 - a.
 Lead the State's actions in the heat emergency response, communicating Heat Advisories, Heat Watches, and Heat Warnings from the National Weather Service. - b.
 Serve as State Liaison in discussions with federal agencies concerning the response actions to be taken. - c.
 Coordinate the provision of all State heat emergency response resources through NC SPARTA. - d.
-Outreach to local emergency managers when a prolonged period of excessive heat is expected. - e.
-Consider requesting an emergency declaration from the Governor's Office when excessive heat and a strain on infrastructure is possible. - f.
-Manage public information and engagement of local media at critical phases concerning the heat emergency response through the State Joint Information Center (JIC). - g.
+Consider providing a bi-weekly situation report while under Phase I (Advisory) until the State Emergency Operations Center (SEOC) is activated, then operate as directed by the SERT Leader. - e.
+Outreach to local emergency managers once a Heat Advisory has been issued. - f.
+Consider activating the State EOC to Level 3 once a Heat Watch has been issued. - g.
+Consider requesting an emergency declaration from the Governor's Office once a Heat Warning has been issued. - h.
+Manage public information and engagement of local media at critical phases concerning the heat emergency response through the State Joint Information Center (JIC), including the dissemination of information to the Department of Public Instruction, local school systems, and athletic departments.

+i.
 Participate as a member of the Public Health Heat Emergency Response work group.